Gregor von Bochmann the Younger

 Gregor von Bochmann (23 September 1878, Düsseldorf – 20 September 1914, near Laon) was a German sculptor.
-He is usually referred to as The Younger to dostinguish him from his father.
+He is usually referred to as The Younger to distinguish him from his father.

 Life and work

 He was born to the painter, Gregor von Bochmann, and his wife Emilie, daughter of the industrialist, Julius Poensgen.
 He studied at the Kunstakademie Düsseldorf with the sculptor, Karl Janssen.
 In 1905, he married Marianne Feddersen, daughter of the landscape painter, Hans Peter Feddersen.
 Around 1907, he moved into one of the studios belonging to August Bauer, on the Grafenberger Allee.
 He eventually established his own studio on the Kurfürstenstraße.

 At the beginning of World War I, he became a volunteer officer in the 3rd Westphalian Landwehr regiment of the VII Army Corps.
 In September 1914, he was killed during the First Battle of the Aisne.
 Marianne also died before the end of the war, and their two children were raised by his parents.